elastos/Elastos.Community/ElastosBountyProgram/ELBP_Guidelines.md

 ## Payment

 We will decide the payment on a case-by-case basis.
-We'll try to be as reasonable and as fair as possible to every leader.
-For most situations, we'll pay half of your requested budget upfront and the rest upon completion however this is not ideal for all scenarios(eg. when the cost of organizing a meetup at a large venue is high and cannot be approximated beforehand).
+We'll try to be as reasonable and as fair as possible to every organizer.
+For most situations, we'll pay half of your requested budget upfront and the rest upon completion however this is not ideal for all scenarios (eg. when the cost of organizing a meetup at a large venue is high and cannot be approximated beforehand).

 Whatever the case may be, we'll request receipts for all the expenses for all the events and will reimburse everything while also being as fair as possible.

 If you have leftover operating expenses, those need to be either returned to us, or retained for future tasks by you.
 Please do not put your ELA address in the proposal.
 You need to send us your address via email.

 If you have assistants we will send them their pay directly based on your instructions.
 Do not give your wallet's secret key for operating expenses to your assistants.
-As a leader, you are responsible for the operating funds.
+As a organizer, you are responsible for the operating funds.